DigitalEarns/upswing/docs/ubuntu.md

 ### Vagrant

 The vagrant version comming in ubuntu repository is not the latest one.
-Two maintain consistency across team we recommend you to run the latest version of softwares listed above.
+To maintain consistency across team we recommend you to run the latest version of softwares listed above.

 For installing vagrant you should first download the latest vagrant version from https://www.vagrantup.com/downloads.html.
 You can use the packages for Debian listed in the downloads section.